ashkonf/aig/README.md

 ### Branch Prefix

 You can configure a prefix for all new branches created with `gai checkout -b` or `gai branch`.
-This is useful for teams that follow a branch naming convention (e.g., `feature/`, `bugfix/`).
+This is useful for teams that follow a branch naming convention (e.g. `username/`).

 ```bash
 git config --global gai.branch-prefix "feature/"
 ```

 Now, when you run `gai checkout -b new-feature`, the branch will be named `feature/new-feature`.

 ## Usage